utubun/courses/moba/Intro2LinuxCLI01.md

 ### Hands-on

 Repeat the command above to copy the `ncbi_links.txt` file.
 But instead of copying it into your `./data/in/txt` directory, copy it into `./data/in/csv` directory.
-Verify that file has been copied succesfully (Hint: use `ls` or `tree` commands explained above).
+Verify that file has been copied succesfully.

 ---

 # Moving files

-### Usage
+### Intro

 Use `mv` command (stands for **m**o**v**e) for moving files and directories.
 This command accepts path(s) to the files (directories) you are going to move, and destination path(s) as well as several optional arguments.